Yashi-Singh-9/Ping-Coming-Soon-Page/README.md

 #### 5. **Customizing and Using SASS**

-In the `src/scss/style.scss` file, you can use SASS features like variables, nesting, and mixins for more maintainable and scalable CSS.
+In the `style.sass` file, you can use SASS features like variables, nesting, and mixins for more maintainable and scalable CSS.

 For example, use variables for color definitions: